 NeueHouse supports entrepreneurs and creative leaders in their private workspace where quiet desks, permanent team offices, and communal desk spaces are available.
 There are many different spaces and ranges of accessibility for individuals and teams like Resident Studios, Atelier desks, and Gallery floors, all ranging from $150 to $4,500 per month depending on the team size and space need.

 NeueHouse focuses their membership packages on the community, cultural programming, and convenient food and beverage options available in the building.
 Basic amenities are included in addition to screening rooms, private phone booths, in-house production services, a bike program, and more.

 3. WeWork – Chicago, IL

 Those looking for a shared office space with a sense of familiarity might opt for WeWork, a popular workspace option that has about 30 locations available in the United States.
 There are even more locations spread out across the world from Argentina to Vietnam, perfect for digital nomads.
 In Chicago, there are eight WeWork buildings throughout the city, offering a variety of services like private offices and hot desks, starting at $450 per person.
-While each location will vary in its offerings, Chicago’s River North coworking space has building amenities including an onsite staff, cleaning services, phone booths, fruit water, and micro-roasted coffee.
-They also provide conference rooms, printers, high-speed internet and IT support, and unique lounges for living-room style comfort.
+While each location will vary in its offerings, Chicago’s River North coworking space has building amenities including onsite staff, cleaning services, phone booths, fruit water, and micro-roasted coffee.
+They also provide conference rooms, printers, high-speed internet and IT support, and unique lounges for living-room-style comfort.